tutorcruncher/tc-api-docs/README.md

 The visual content is setup in the api-content.jinja template stype page

-The content set by this template is reffered to as sections, each section is set out in api.yml
+The content set by this template is referred to as sections, each section is set out in api.yml

 ## Deploying